Guidelines for SP Magazine Special Issue Guest Editors

 • present or former students, advisors or any people closely connected to any of the authors.

 If a GE is in any of the above categories, the GE cannot handle the paper.
 Another GE should be selected.
-If all the GEs fall into the above categories for a particular paper, the EiC should oversee the review of the paper.
+If all the GEs fall into the above categories for a particular paper, please let the Special Issues Area Editor know for special arrangements.

 IEEE SPS Educational Resources